-Supply Chain is a network connecting the company and its suppliers for producing and distributing the final product to the end user.
-This network would include various activities, information, entities and resources.
-In all, we can say the supply chain involves the entire process from procuring raw material to sending end product to the customer.
-In terms of functions, it includes the following – developing a product, operations, managing distribution, marketing, finance, and customer service.
+Supply Chain is a network connecting the company and its suppliers for producing and distributing the final product to the end-user.
+This network would include various activities, information, entities, and resources.
+Therefore, we can say that the supply chain involves the entire process from procuring raw material to sending the end product to the customer.

 What is Supply Chain Management?

 Supply chain management, or SCM basically means managing all things in the supply chain.
 It is a very broad term encompassing planning, sourcing the raw material, production stage, inventory management, logistics, etc. As clear from the name, it incorporates the activities, plans, control, and execution of the whole supply chain.
 These activities are taken care of from the pre-production stage and go on until the product or service reaches the last customer.

 With the advent of technology, it has become much easier for companies to integrate the supply chain with the business to get an edge over other companies.
 SCM is so important for a business that educational institutions now offer specialized courses to help professionals improve their expertise in the area.

 For delivering goods and services to the buyers, companies need to ensure a smooth supply chain.
 This, in turn, helps to make the product and company successful.
 The process of managing the supply chain becomes crucial if a company wants to be at the top of the competition.